-In the Table of Standards I, there are currently four coating categories that have VOC content limits in excess of other California APCDs/AQMDs and one coating category that has a VOC content limit in excess of both the U.S. EPA CTG and other California APCDs/AQMDs.
-Staff proposes to make these VOC content limits consistent with the other local APCDs/AQMDs and the U.S. EPA CTG as shown in Table 2-1:
+In the Table of Standards I, there are currently four coating categories that have VOC content limits in excess of other California APCDs/AQMDsair districts and one coating category that has a VOC content limit in excess of both the U.S. EPA CTGCTGs and other California APCDs/AQMDsair districts.
+Staff proposes to make these VOC content limits consistent with the other local APCDs/AQMDsair districts and the U.S. EPA CTGCTGs as shown in Table 2-1:

-TABLE 2-1: FIVE COATING CATEGORIES IN RULE 1106 THAT NEED TO BE ADJUSTED FOR CONSISTENCY WITH THE U.S. EPA CTG AND LOCAL APCDs/AQMDs VOC LIMITS
+TABLE 2-1: FIVE COATING CATEGORIES IN RULE 1106 THAT NEED TO BE ADJUSTED FOR CONSISTENCY WITH THE U.S. EPA CTGCTGs AND LOCAL APCDs/AQMDs AIR DISTRICTS VOC LIMITS